Farouk22-6/Farouk/README.md

-Hi, I'm Fajar 👋
+Hi, I'm Faruk 👋
 ---
 **📌About** <br>
-Hi, I'm Muhamad Fajar, also known as Fajarnadril.
-I specialize in XR development, visual design, research, and teaching.
-I've created various educational apps for institutions and state-owned enterprises, highlighting my skills in XR and visual design.
+Hello, I'm Muhammad AL Farouk Pahlevi, also known as Faruk.
+I am a Student at Binus, With a degree in Computer Science.
+With a Major in Game application Technology, I also have a skill in making apps in Android Studio.

-I'm passionate about immersive technology, especially XR applications.
-I develop training and simulation apps for health and safety, educational applications, and engaging immersive marketing content.
+I have always been passionate about technology and enjoy creating innovative solutions through coding.
+My goal is to become a successful game developer and work on projects that will entertain and engage users.I am constantly learning and improving my skills to stay ahead in the rapidly evolving field of technology.
+I am excited about the opportunities that lie ahead in my career and look forward to making a positive impact in the industry.

 **📩Email** <br>
-hi@fajar.io
+mfarukpahlevi@gmail.com
 <br>

 <table width="100%">